papadavis47/comfortablefeelingdumb-blog/content/blog/no-design-calvary/index.md

 The more I learn about CSS - the more closely I look at the visual details of the components I am creating with my code - and the more I separate it from design.

-Design and CSS are two different animals.
-One is producing in code, using markup and CSS solutions, existing ideas for the visuals of an app and/or website.
+CSS and design are two very different animals.
+The former is producing code for ( using any one of a huge number of CSS solutions ) existing ideas for the visuals of an app and/or website.

-The other is coming up with those ideas to begin with.
+The latter is coming up with those ideas to begin with.

 _If either one of those animals is on shaky ground . . ._